emiliobellini/emiliobellini.github.io/software.md

 During my research activity I developed several codes.
 The main ones are

 * [**hi_class**](http://www.hiclass-code.net/): an implementation of the Horndeski class of models in the modern Einstein-Boltzmann solver [Cosmic Linear Anisotropy Solving System](http://www.class-code.net/) (CLASS).
 Widely used in the community to test Dark Energy and Modified Gravity theories.
 Written and maintained with [M. Zumalacárregui](http://miguelzuma.github.io/), [I. Sawicki](https://www.ceico.cz/team/researchers/ignacy-sawicki), [P.G.
 Ferreira](http://www.pedroferreira.co.uk/), [J. Lesgourgues](https://lesgourg.github.io/)
 * [**xSVT**](https://github.com/emiliobellini/xSVT): developed mainly during my Ph.D. but constantly used and maintained this tool allows to easily compute linear and non-linear perturbation theory on cosmological backgrounds.
-It is built on [xAct](http://www.xact.es/), a free [Mathematica](http://www.wolfram.com/mathematica/) package for tensor algebra.
+It is built on top of [xAct](http://www.xact.es/), a free [Mathematica](http://www.wolfram.com/mathematica/) package for tensor algebra.

 You can also check out my GitHub page to see what other codes I have